 So successful was its introduction, the boys played an exhibition match before the Senior game at the official opening of the new facility.

-As a result of the exhibition match an invitation was received from Skerries RFC (just outside Dublin) to play against their newly formed Mini Rugby section.
+As a result of the exhibition match an invitation was received from Skerries RFC to play against their newly formed Mini Rugby section.
 This invitation sparked, what has now become a tradition of the ‘mini tour’.

 He was reluctant to have the new club house bear his name for he felt that many others deserved this honour more.
-The modesty was typical of the man but his achievements tell a different story.
-His death in February 1975 robbed the club of not only a great friend and benefactor but also rugby in general of one of it’smost ardent enthusiasts.
+This modesty was typical of the man but his achievements tell a different story.
+His death in February 1975 robbed the club of not only a great friend and benefactor but also rugby in general of one of it’s most ardent enthusiasts.

-Lisburn Rugby Football Club presently field 3 Senior teams with the 1st XV currently playing in the Ulster Qualifying League(Section 2), the 2nd XV in Junior League (Section 2) with the 3rd XV in Junior League (Section 5).
+Lisburn Rugby Football Club presently field 3 Senior Mens teams with the 1st XV currently playing in the Ulster Rugby Championship Division 2, the 2nd XV in the Ulster Rugby Provincial Divison 4 with the 3rd XV in the Regional South East League.